killianTan/killianTan.github.io/_pages/about.md

 <hr>

-If you are interested in my research or would like to explore potential collaborations, please feel free to reach out.
+If you are interested in my research or would like to explore potential collaborations, please feel free to reach out!

-#Getting started
-#======

-#1.
-Fork [this template](https://github.com/academicpages/academicpages.github.io) by clicking the "Use this template" button in the top right.